team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

 1. We import the `removeBackgroundColor` function from the file where it's defined.

-2. We create an async `main` function to use `await` with the async `removeBackgroundColor` function.
+2. We define the `main` function to run our code asynchronously.
 3. We specify the input and output file paths.

-4. We set the target color to remove (in this case, white).
+4. We set the target color to remove (in this case, white) and a color threshold.

-5. We set a color threshold to allow for slight variations in the background color.

-6. We call the `removeBackgroundColor` function with these parameters.
+5. We call the `removeBackgroundColor` function with these parameters.

-7. If successful, it logs a success message; if there's an error, it logs the error.

-8. Finally, we call the `main` function to execute the code.
+6. We handle any errors that might occur during the process.

+Make sure to:
+- Install the required dependencies (e.g., `jimp`).
+- Adjust the file paths according to your project structure.
-Remember to replace `'./your-file-path'` with the actual path to the file containing the `removeBackgroundColor` function.
-Also, adjust the input and output paths, target color, and color threshold as needed for your specific use case.
+- Modify the target color and threshold as needed for your specific image.

+This example demonstrates a basic usage of the `removeBackgroundColor` function.
+You can further customize it by adding more options or integrating it into a larger application as needed.

 # encodeImage index.js
 ## Imported Code Object